Make a Hands-On Contribution

 Love to Ramble?

-As part of the New England Plant Conservation Program (NEPCoP), Plant Conservation Volunteers (PCVs) hike the wilds to search for rare plants, monitor and document plant populations, and perform other tasks that augment the work of our staff and other botanical professionals throughout the region.
-Since 1998, hundreds of PCVs have donated more than 50,000 hours of field work and provided invaluable data to state Natural Heritage Programs and related organizations in all six New England states.
-Visit this Conservation page to learn why PCVs are so valuable to the region's rare plants and how to apply.
+As part of the New England Plant Conservation Program (NEPCoP), Plant Conservation Volunteers (PCVs) hike the wilds to search for rare plants, monitor and document plant populations, and perform other tasks that augment the work of our staff and other botanical professionals.
+Visit this Conservation page to learn more about the program and how to apply.

 Garden in the Woods, Framingham, MA